Symplectic harmonicity and generalized coeffective cohomologies

-{ { {\sf Abstract}.- Relations between the symplectically harmonic and the coeffective cohomologies of a symplectic manifold are given.
-This is achieved through a generalization of the latter, which in addition provides a coeffective version of the filtered cohomologies.
-We also construct closed manifolds endowed with a family of symplectic forms $\omega_t$ such that the dimensions of all these symplectic cohomology groups vary with respect to $t$.} }
+{ { {\sf Abstract}.- Relations between the symplectically harmonic cohomology and the coeffective cohomology of a symplectic manifold are obtained.
+This is achieved through a generalization of the latter, which in addition allows us to provide a coeffective version of the filtered cohomologies introduced by C.-J. Tsai, L.-S. Tseng and S.-T. Yau.
+We construct closed (simply connected) manifolds endowed with a family of symplectic forms $\omega_t$ such that the dimensions of these symplectic cohomology groups vary with respect to $t$.
+A complete study of these cohomologies is given for 6-dimensional symplectic nilmanifolds, and concrete examples with special cohomological properties are obtained on an $8$-dimensional solvmanifold and on 2-step nilmanifolds in higher dimensions. } }